space-code/cqrs/README.md

 }
 ```

+2. A command handler or a query handler contains the execution logic for a command or a query.

-2. Create an instance of a command handler or a query handler conforms to `ICommandHandler` or `IQueryHandler` respectively:
+Create an instance of a command handler that conforms to `ICommandHandler` or a query handler that conforms to `IQueryHandler`, respectively:
 ```swift
 import CQRS